 People with bile duct cancer may have any or all of these symptoms depending on the location and extent of the bile duct cancer.

 Jaundice, which is caused by rising levels of bilirubin.
 This is a by-product in bile produced when red blood cells break down.
-When there is too much bilirubin in the body, the eyes and skin turn yellow.
+If the bile ducts are blocked by a tumor or scarring, bilirubin backs up into the blood, which makes the eyes and skin turn yellow.
 Jaundice is the most common symptom of bile duct cancer.

 Dark brown urine